justinjelani/Goblin-RPG/README.md

 ## Gameplay Overview

-In Goblin RPG, you and a goblin take turns attacking each other.
+In GoblinRPG, you and a goblin take turns attacking each other.
 You can choose between **four different abilities** to help defeat your enemy.

 - The game is turn-based